50 reasons London's the world's greatest city

 It's a soundscape city filled with record shops and music venues in which you can live/relive the music it's inspired down the years.

-49. Heart attacks and angioplasty not necessarily frowned upon
+49. Heart attack-food not necessarily frowned upon

 It's comforting to know that there will always be at least one corner of the world where "heart-healthy omelets" and Mongolian wheatgrass shakes are rightly considered culinary atrocities.
 Inside London's greasy spoon cafes, you can ask for calories with a side of saturated fat and hold the guilt, please.

-48. It's the sixth largest French city in the world
+48. Sixth-largest French city in the world

-More French people live in London than in Bordeaux, Nantes or Strasbourg.
-That's approximately 400,000 "frogs," as the Brits churlishly call their cross-channel neighbors.

 47. There's still a lot of edgy fashion